nitaytech/2026/_posts/2026-04-27-nlp-for-human-sciences.md

 ## Applying NLP in Scientific Quests

 In the previous section, we proposed a new way to frame language: as a window into the human mind, at both the individual and collective levels.
 Now, we turn our attention to practicality.
-For NLP practitioners seeking to pursue scientific inquiry, we present several practical approaches – along with examples – that showcase how NLP can:
+For NLP practitioners seeking to pursue scientific inquiry, we present several practical approaches, along with examples, that showcase how NLP can:

 * Generate scientific hypotheses.
 * Validate existing theories.